Dolphin-class submarine: Armament and systems

 The Dolphin class uses the ISUS 90-1 TCS weapon control system supplied by STN Atlas Elektronik, for automatic sensor management, fire control, navigation, and operations.
 The installed radar warning receiver is a 4CH(V)2 Timnex electronic support measures system, scanning from 5 GHz to 20 GHz frequency bands and able to pinpoint radar sites with accuracy between 5 and 10 degrees of angle (depending on frequency).
 The surface search radar is an Elta unit operating on I band.
 The sonar suite includes the advanced Atlas Elektronik CSU 90 hull-mounted passive and active search and attack sonar.
 The PRS-3 passive ranging sonar is also supplied by Atlas Elektronik, the flank array is a FAS-3 passive search sonar.
 A notable design feature is the prismatic hull cross-section and smoothly faired transitions from the hull to the sail, improving the boat's stealth characteristics.
 The ship and internal features are constructed of nonmagnetic materials, significantly reducing the chances of it being detected by magnetometers or setting off magnetic naval mines.
 The submarines have two Kollmorgen periscopes.
 The Dolphins can mount an external special forces hangar aft of their sail.

-The Dolphins are equipped with three V-16 396 SE 84 diesel engines built by MTU Friedrichshafen (now Tognum), developing 3.12 MW sustained power.
+The Dolphins are equipped with three V-16 396 SE 84 diesel engines built by MTU Friedrichshafen (now Rolls-Royce Power Systems), developing 3.12 MW sustained power.
 The submarines are equipped with three Siemens 750 kW alternators, and a Siemens 2.85 MW sustained-power motor driving a single shaft.
 The propulsion system provides a speed of 20 kn submerged and a snorkeling speed of 11 kn.
 The hull is rated for dives up to 350 m.
 The maximum unrefuelled range is 8000 nmi traveling on the surface at 8 kn and over 400 nmi at 8 kn submerged; they are designed to remain unsupplied for up to 30 days on station.